kragen/derctuo/markdown/scribal-basic.md

 So, thinking about BASIC and Logo, I wondered what a modern sort of BASIC would look like, one that was as easy as real BASIC in the ways that BASIC was easy, but easier in the ways that BASIC was hard.
-And even though I've said above that a lot of the important aspects were the IDE — you were always running the program "in the debugger", you could stop and look at variables and fix it and CONTinue, etc. — I'm going to focus on the purely linguistic aspects here.
+And even though I’ve said above that a lot of the important aspects were the IDE — you were always running the program “in the debugger”, you could stop and look at variables and fix it and CONTinue, etc. — I’m going to focus on the purely linguistic aspects here.

 Syntax and control flow
 -----------------------

-From my experience with Logo, I don't think the absence of real subroutines with parameters was really a key thing that made BASIC easier.
+From my experience with Logo, I don’t think the absence of real subroutines with parameters was really a key thing that made BASIC easier.
 In fact, I think Logo might have made things *easier* by having named subroutines with parameters.

-But if you don't have records or other heterogeneous aggregate data types (tuples or whatever) you need some way for a subroutine to return multiple atomic units of data.
+But if you don’t have records or other heterogeneous aggregate data types (tuples or whatever) you need some way for a subroutine to return multiple atomic units of data.
 In BASIC this was easy, because all the variables were global, so you could just change them.
 Octave